BlueMoonAI/BlueMoonAI/README.md

     source BlueMoonAI_env/bin/activate
     python launcher.py --listen

-Use `python launcher.py --preset anime` or `python launcher.py --preset realistic` for BlueMoonAI Anime/Realistic Edition.
+Use `python launcher.py --preset anime` or `python launcher.py --preset realistic` for BlueMoonAI Anime/Realistic Edition and you can add more presets in presets folder.

 ### Linux (Using native system Python)
 Note that the [minimal requirement](#minimal-requirement) for different platforms is different.